gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Potential breaking changes

+### Change to '?' wildcard in file patterns

+Previously, the '?' character would match zero or more characters.
+To better match the Ant behaviour, the '?' character now matches exactly one character.

 ### Changed DSL and model for native binary components

 Much of the model and DSL for defining native binary components has been changed.
 Most build scripts leveraging this functionality